Particle filter efficiency under limited communication: Numerical examples

-To generate random $\alpha$-matrices, we use the random graph generation algorithm of \cite{steger1999generating} as implemented in the {\it NetworkX} package \cite{hagberg-2008-exploring} of Python.
-This generates $C$-regular (undirected) graphs $\G_N$ with $N$ nodes that are samples from the uniform distribution over all $C$-regular graphs with $N$ nodes.
-The $\alpha$-matrix is then defined as the Markov transition matrix of the random walk on $\G_N$. \cref{fig.spectral_gaps_1} shows the quality of the mixing constant $\lambda(\alpha)$ as a function of $C$ and $N$, as well as the limiting value as $N \to \infty$ as described in \cref{eq.alon.friedman}.
+We use the random graph generation algorithm of \cite{steger1999generating} as implemented in the \texttt{NetworkX} package of Python \citep{hagberg-2008-exploring} to generate random $\alpha$-matrices.
+This generates graphs $\G_N$ that are samples from the uniform distribution over all $d$-regular graphs with $N$ nodes.
+The $\alpha$-matrix is defined as the Markov transition matrix of the random walk on $\G_N$.
+We consider different values of $(d, N)$ and simulate 100 random $\alpha$ matrices for each pair. \cref{fig.spectral_gaps_1} shows the quality of the mixing constant $\lambda(\alpha)$ as a function of $d$ and $N$, as well as the limiting value as $N \to \infty$ as described in \cref{eq.alon.friedman}.